Pokes-at-buttons/fedthecat/README.md

 Because your cat will absolutely lie to your face about being fed.

-FeedTracker3000 is a small web app to help households track who's fed which cat, when — so you can avoid overfeeding, underfeeding, or falling for feline manipulation.
+Have You Fed The Cat? is a small web app to help households track who's fed which cat, when — so you can avoid overfeeding, underfeeding, or falling for feline manipulation.

 ---